AshTheDergy/AnthroAllianc/README.md

-# r/Place Bot by Ash-Derg Products for AnthroAlliance
+# r/Place Bots manager by Ash-Derg Products for AnthroAlliance

 ## Description

-This bot is designed for the r/place Reddit event, brought to you by Ash-Derg Products.
+This bot manager is designed for the r/place Reddit event, brought to you by Ash-Derg Products.
 It aims to enhance user interaction and participation in the event by providing a suite of smart features.
 Our goal is to create a more engaging and manageable experience for users participating in r/place, allowing for creativity and community collaboration to flourish.

 ## Smart Features